Remarks on the method of modulus of continuity and the modified dissipative porous media equation

 \section{Local Results}

-The purpose of this section is to introduce local results.
+The purpose of this section is to state local results.
 We note that double Riesz Transform remains bounded in any space in which an ordinary Riesz Transform is bounded and that the results for the latter case has been obtained by [\textbf{17}].
-The method of proof is similar to that introduced in [\textbf{14}] through regularizing (2) and relying on Picard's Theorem.
-Let us first set some notations; additional information can be found in Appendix A.\\ \\ Denote by $\mathcal{S'}$ the space of tempered distributions, $\mathcal{S'}(\mathbb{R}^{n})/\mathcal{P}(\mathbb{R}^{n}$) the quotient space of tempered distributions modulo polynomials, $\mathcal{F}$f($\xi$) = $\hat{f}$($\xi$) the Fourier Transform, and $\lVert \cdot \rVert_{X}$ the norm of Banach space X, e.g.
+The method of proof is similar to that described in [\textbf{14}] through regularizing (2) and relying on Picard's Theorem.
+Let us first set some notations; additional information can be found in Appendix A.